Time is of the Essence.

 All donations to our federal, nonprofit, 501(c)3 organization are tax deductible.
 Contributors should consult their tax advisor concerning the financial benefits of making such a donation.

-The Honor Flight Network was cofounded by Earl Morse, a physician assistant and retired Air Force captain, and Jeff Miller, a small business owner and son of a WWII veteran.
+The Honor Flight Network was cofounded by Earl Morse, the son of a Korean and Vietnam War veteran, and Jeff Miller, a small business owner and son of a WWII veteran.

-Earl Morse worked in a Department of Veteran Affairs clinic in Springfield, OH where he saw many patients who were World War II veterans.
-After the National World War II Memorial was completed in 2004, he realized that many of his WWII patients would not be able to travel to DC to see their memorial.
-Morse, himself a pilot, offered to fly with two veterans to Washington to see the memorial and pitched his idea to a local aeroclub of 300 private pilots at a local Air Force base, proposing that the pilots would pay for the flights for the veterans to Washington and personally escort them around the city.
-Eleven volunteered and in May 2005, six small planes flew 12 veterans to Washington, DC for the first Honor Flight.
-By 2005, a board was formed, funds were raised, and volunteers had joined.
+Earl Morse, Physician Assistant and Retired Air Force Captain, worked in a Department of Veteran Affairs clinic in Springfield, OH.
+After the National World War II Memorial was completed in 2004, he realized many of his WWII patients would not be able to travel to DC to visit their memorial.
+Morse, himself a pilot, offered to fly with two veterans to Washington.
+In January of 2005, he pitched the idea to about 300 private pilots at his local Air Force aeroclub.
+He proposed the pilots would pay for the flights and personally escort veterans around the city.
+Eleven additional pilots volunteered.
+By January 2005, a board was formed, funds were raised, and other volunteers had joined.
+On 21 May 2005, six small planes flew 12 veterans to Washington, DC for the first Honor Flight.
+A combination of small planes and commercial flights were used to transport a total of 126 WWII veterans that first year.

 In February of 2007, Morse and Miller met in Washington, DC at the first “Summit” and merged Honor Flight and HonorAir into what is now known as the Honor Flight Network.
 By 2017, there were 140 Honor Flight Network regional hubs across the United States.
 Now, HFN is escorting WWII, Korean War, and Vietnam War veterans to see their memorials in DC.
 At the end of the 2017 flying season, the network has escorted over 200,000 veterans to their memorials, free of cost to the veterans.